pammacdotnet/TypstPaper/paper.typ

 Abstractions in Typst enables users to manage complexity by hiding irrelevant details through two primary mechanisms:

-- Functions.
-Typst functions are defined using `let` syntax and support positional arguments, optional named arguments with defaults, and _argument sinks_ for variadic inputs.
+/ Functions: are defined using `let` syntax and support positional arguments, optional named arguments with defaults, and _argument sinks_ for variadic inputs.
 A key convenience is the shorthand for passing content as the last argument using brackets (`[...]`).
 Functions implicitly join multiple content pieces and return them without requiring an explicit `return` statement, streamlining common use cases like document formatting.
 However, the section notes that functions in Typst lack explicit return types or visibility modifiers, which could aid in abstraction.

-- Modules.
-Typst conflates modules with files, simplifying the language design.
+/ Modules: simplify the language design.
 Modules can be imported (`#import`) or inlined (`#include`).
-- Typst, highlights implicit copying to prevent side effects.
+Typst, highlights implicit copying to prevent side effects.
 This enables as a trade-off between predictability and performance.

 == Value semantics and coercion